-Up to 52 weeks leave may be taken in the 12 months after birth, including any 'Primary Carer' (previously 'Maternity leave') taken; 'Partner' leave (previously 'Paternity/Partner leave') is additional.
+• Up to 52 weeks' leave may be taken in the 12 months after birth, including any primary carer leave (previously referred to as Maternity leave).
+Partner leave (previously referred to as Paternity/partner leave) is additional.
 Extended leave is a family entitlement.